threefoldtech/info_grid/src/tokens/storetft/lobstr_wallet.md

 ![](img/lobstr_asset.jpeg)

 Congratulations!
 TFT asset has been successfully added to your Lobstr Wallet account.
 If you've performed the steps above correctly and there are no assets displayed, contact [Lobstr support](https://lobstr.freshdesk.com/support/tickets/new) with the details and the home domain of the asset.

+You can now store TFT by depositing it from another wallet on your TFT Asset page.

+## Important Notice

+If you are looking for ways to get / purchase TFT (Stellar) on Solar Wallet, you will find the according information [here](../buytft/lobstr_buy.md).

+## Disclaimer

+The information provided in this tutorial or any related discussion is not intended as investment advice.
+The purpose is to provide educational and informational content only.
+Investing in cryptocurrencies or any other assets carries inherent risks, and it is crucial to conduct your own research and exercise caution before making any investment decisions.

+**The ThreeFold Token (TFT)** is not to be considered as a traditional investment instrument.
+The value of cryptocurrencies can be volatile, and there are no guarantees of profits or returns.
+Always be aware of the risks involved and make informed choices based on your own assessment and understanding.
+We strongly encourage you to read our [full disclaimer](https://library.threefold.me/info/legal/#/legal__disclaimer) and seek advice from a qualified financial professional if needed.